33rd Troop Carrier Squadron: Operations from the Philippines

 The construction of the new camp area, began in April, was carried on without interruption.
 Buildings began mushrooming in an orderly fashion all over the area during the month of May 1945.
 Normal operation of the squadron was disrupted by the defeat of Germany and the subsequent introduction of the redeployment "bombshell".
 Ninety enlisted men and five officers had Adjusted Service Rating scores above 85.
 Of this group, 98% had been in the Southwest Pacific Area since November 1942.
 The remaining 2% attributed their high score to dependent children.
 The plan was responsible for a terrific upswing in the morale of the men with long overseas service.
 For the second time in the history of the squadron, an enlisted man was given a direct commission.
 Master Sergeant Harry Friedman was commissioned a second lieutenant.
 The only other direct appointment made was in August 1942 at Florence, South Carolina, when Master Sergeant George Conley was commissioned a second lieutenant.
 The excellent record of the squadron's aircraft during this period reflected Friedman's tireless efforts toward maintaining the desired degree of efficiency of maintenance.
 Within a few days of his appointment, Lt.
 Friedman was transferred to the 333d Depot Repair Squadron, 4th Air Depot Group in Manila.
 Three C-46 aircraft were received during the month making a total of five in the squadron.

 During June 1945, "Redeployment and Readjustment" assumed the position of highest importance to the personnel of the unit.
 The first quota was announced on 16 June—two men, S/Sgt.
 Preston H. Yawn with a score of 126 and Sgt.
 Wallace F. Costello with a score of 123.
-Morale of the squadron nosedived since everyone had anticipated a much larger quota in view of the fact that the 374th Group was the original and oldest troop carrier organization in the Southwest Pacific Area.
+Morale of the squadron nosedived since everyone had anticipated a much larger quota as the 374th Group was the original and oldest troop carrier organization in the Southwest Pacific Area.
 A total of 17 men had over 100 points.
 S/Sgt.
 James J. Murphy, Cpl, Francis H. Emmerich, and Pvt.
 Orville G. Griffith, the only men eligible under the War Department's announcement of discharging men over 40-year-of-age, were returned to the United States.
 During July 1945, the squadron released thirteen enlisted men under the redeployment policy.